 - Learning journey

 Pupils begin with simple everyday vocabulary and basic grammar, introduced through games, songs and conversation.
-In due course we introduce Tricolore Total Book 1, with topics covered and revised at a fairly quick pace.
+Tricolore Total Book 1 is used as the basis for the progression of topics which are covered and revised at a fairly quick pace.
 Over time reading and writing skills are given greater emphasis and topics are covered in greater depth.
-Listening to French on CD with no visual aid begins, as does the formal testing of vocabulary, reading and writing.
+Listening to recordings of native French speakers with no visual aid begins, as does the formal testing of vocabulary, reading and writing.

 We use authentic resources with all year groups in order to set classroom learning in context, as well as to motivate pupils and capture their imagination.